scipp/scipp/doc/design.md

 For performance reasons operations can be (and are in practice) applied in-place.
 If an exception is thrown it can happen that data is partially modified and thus in an unknown state.
 It is impossible for client code to tell if data has been corrupted, unless there is a well defined exception safety guarantee in combination with flagging of bad data.
-The user would thus continue working with the bad data, with unknown consequences.
+The user thus continue working with the bad data, with unknown consequences.

 ##### Implementation